localrivet/gomcp/examples/README.md

 go run ./examples/sqlite/server/main.go | go run ./examples/sqlite/client/main.go
 ```

+**Note:** Due to limitations in how stdio is handled in terminal piping, this example might not work perfectly when using the pipe operator.
+If you encounter issues, try running the server and client in separate terminals and manually copying the JSON messages between them.

 The server provides the following tools:

 - `getUserById`: Get a user by their ID